htdebeer/pandocomatic/index.md

 - paru
 - pandocomatic
 - static site generator
-subtitle: Automating the use of pandoc
+subtitle: Automate the use of pandoc
 title: Pandocomatic
 ---